flectra-hq/flectra/doc/howtos/web.rst

         },
     });

-:func:`~flectra.Widget.on` binds a function to be called when the event identified by ``event_name`` is.
+:func:`~odoo.Widget.on` binds a function to be called when the event identified by ``event_name`` is.
 The ``func`` argument is the function to call and ``object`` is the object to which that function is related if it is a method.
-The bound function will be called with the additional arguments of :func:`~flectra.Widget.trigger` if it has any.
+The bound function will be called with the additional arguments of :func:`~odoo.Widget.trigger` if it has any.
 Example::

     start: function() {